 Things like meta-descriptions, file names, image labels and even website URLs need to be accounted for during the globalization process.
-It’s a lot to consider, and organizations doing it for the first time may not be able to get everything.
+It’s a lot to consider, and organizations doing it for the first time often miss some of these key components of website translation.

 Thankfully, professional language service providers are experienced at these types of conversions and already have set workflows on how to properly optimize websites for global searches and audiences.

 So now that you know what website globalization is, what about its counterpart?
 Where globalization emphasizes the back-end of a website, localization attempts to connect with the reader through translated content.